samsung-cnct/kraken-lib/Documentation/tags/README.md

 ## Usage

-User can use certain part of ansible roles under /Kraken/roles directory through tags.
-To use tags with commands, user should set environment variable ( $KRAKEN_TAGS ) for the session bash executes those commands .
+User can specify subset parts of ansible roles under /Kraken/roles directory through tags.
+To use tags with commands, user should set environment variable ( $KRAKEN_TAGS ) for the session in which bash executes those commands.

 ### Run with tag through kraken-lib image

 User should set an env variable for tag inside of the container that executes a command.
-For exmple. if you can set  $KRAKEN_TAGS as 'dryrun' to run shell script without spinning up actual cluster
+For example, you can set  $KRAKEN_TAGS as 'dryrun' to run shell script without spinning up actual cluster.

 ```bash
 $ docker run $K2OPTS -e KRAKEN_TAGS="dryrun" quay.io/samsung_cnct/k2:latest ./bin/up.sh --config $HOME/.kraken/${CLUSTER}.yaml
 ```

-Then you can verify those tags through stdout when run some commands such as 'up.sh'
+Then you can verify those tags through stdout when running commands such as 'up.sh'
 ```bash
 ...
 WARNING: --output not specified.
 Using $HOME/.kraken as location